 Test every variable you can think of, and even try things you’re convinced aren’t going to work.
 You might be surprised.

 While you can run one ad at time and try out new things over the course of several weeks, it might make more sense to run multiple ads simultaneously so that you can test and get results faster.
 However, be sure to only change one variable at a time, so you’re able to isolate any changes in your data that it’s associated with.
+You should also read out post about how to add multiple pictures to instagram story as well.

 On a similar note, be sure you give every change enough time to actually take effect.
 True, the length of time it takes is partly related to how much money your ad spends.
 The more it spends in a period of time, the faster you can determine its results.